ssc-half-light/post/README.md

 # post
 Create in-memory post objects.
 This does not handle persistence.

 We create an object with two fields, `metadata` and `content`.
 This way we can keep a merkle-list of posts without concern of what the content is in the posts.
-The content can be encrypted or deleted, and either way, the merkle list of metadata would still be= valid.
+The content can be encrypted or deleted, and either way, the merkle list of metadata would still be valid.

 ```ts
 {